Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

 \section{Experiments}

 In this section, we demonstrate the effectiveness of our \ours for the \ourscenario scenario.
-We evaluate \ours with various baseline fairness methods on three benchmark datasets: UTKFace \cite{utkface} (the sensitive group is ethnicity), CelebA \cite{celeba} (the sensitive group is gender) and ProPublica COMPAS \cite{COPMAS} datasets (the sensitive group is ethnicity), where the COMPAS dataset is a non-vision tabular dataset.
+We evaluate \ours with various baseline fair-traning methods on three benchmark datasets: UTKFace \cite{utkface} (the sensitive group is ethnicity), CelebA \cite{celeba} (the sensitive group is gender) ProPublica COMPAS \cite{COPMAS} (the sensitive group is ethnicity), and UCI Adult \cite{dua2017uci} (the sensitive group is gender) datasets, where COMPAS and Adult datasets are non-vision tabular datasets.
 We combine \ours with MFD \cite{jung2021mfd}, FairHSIC \cite{quadrianto2019discovering} and Re-weighting \cite{jiang2020identifying}.
 To understand the trained group classifier, we provide extensive analysis on the group classifier.
 Finally, we show the strong empirical contribution of \ours by utilizing extra group-unlabeled training data on the UTKFace dataset.
 Our \ours shows significant improvements on the target accuracy and the group fairness compared to the baseline methods.